Rayvid/men-microservice-skeleton/README.md

 `make build up`, navigate to http://localhost:3000/swagger/.
 By default it runs in nodemon mode and detects changes.

-On windows you can install make on windows using git bash and this instruction https://gist.github.com/evanwill/0207876c3243bbb6863e65ec5dc3f058.
+On windows you can install make for git-bash/MinGW using this instruction https://gist.github.com/evanwill/0207876c3243bbb6863e65ec5dc3f058.

 ### Debug locally